 The first time I had my period was a rather strange moment.
 Funnily enough, it was something I looked forward to.
 My biological clock had decided to bless me with womanhood slightly later than all my friends, and I couldn’t wait to start asking people for extra pads in heated whispers.
 So when the spotting started, I excitedly shrilled that I was finally becoming a woman.
 Actually, this is not something all people who bleed, look forward to.
 In fact, getting your period is seen as overwhelmingly negative.
 This is mostly because of the shame people relate to the female body’s normal biological function.
 Periods are dirty, disgusting and something that should at all costs be hidden.

-When the poet Dominique Christina’s daughter had her first period, she threw a period party ‘red everything’.
+When the poet Dominique Christina’s daughter had her first period, she threw a period party with everything in red.
 This was a large statement in a world that seems to want to understand women’s bodies as vessels for male consumption and not as living breeding beings.
 The message she was trying to convey was that our bodies have uteruses that cause bleeding when we matriculate from childhood to adulthood, and that this is absolutely normal and nothing to be distressed about.

-In Staceyann Chin’s memoir, she writes that she learned about her period from her cousin’s biology book.
+In Staceyann Chin’s memoir, “The Other Side of Paradise”, she writes that she learned about her period from her cousin’s biology book.
 She compared the colour of the residue that was in her panties, to the hemoglobin red colour that the textbook described period blood as.
 She details her struggles to put on a pad for the first time, which resulted in her giving herself an unwanted bikini wax.